 Acknowledge the Liability

-The first thing you need to do when returning to the workforce after a hiatus is to acknowledge to yourself that your absence is a liability vis-a-vis the job market.
-A nurse who hasn't worked in two, four, ten, or fourteen years certainly has a lot to catch up on, and I won't sugarcoat that it takes effort to get a foot in the door.
+The first thing you need to do when returning to the workforce after a hiatus of any length is to acknowledge to yourself that your absence is a liability vis-a-vis the job market.
+A nurse who hasn't worked in two, four, ten, or sixteen years certainly has a lot to catch up on, and I won't sugarcoat that it takes tremendous effort to get a foot in the proverbial door.

 If you can come to terms with the fact that it will take a lot of due diligence, sweat equity, and skin in the game to get back on your nursing feet, then you're on your way.
 If you fool yourself that it's going to be easy, then you may have another thing coming and may want to be more realistic.

 This is definitely tough love, but it's tough love with a purpose: to steel you for the challenging road ahead in pursuit of your (wholly attainable) goal of working as a nurse once again, even after being away for years.

 Make a Plan

 Trying to reenter the nursing workforce without a plan is like trying to get to a distant destination you've never visited before without a map or GPS.
-If your plan involves nothing more than searching Monster and Indeed for jobs and blindly applying to anything that catches your eye, that's really not a plan.
+If your plan involves nothing more than searching job boards for open positions and blindly applying to anything that catches your eye, that's really not much of a plan.

 Your reentry plan must include:

-- Establishment of an online brand (LinkedIn at the very least)
+- Establishment or refurbishment of an online professional brand (LinkedIn at the very least)

 - Cover letters that tell a convincing story